United We Care | A Super App for Mental Wellness

 An occupational therapist aims to help individuals suffering from pain, paralysis, mental illnesses, and developmental disorders.
 Their role involves [3]:

-1. Assessment and Evaluation: Firstly, OTs will understand your goals and to what level you understand information and are physically able to work.
+1. Assessment and Evaluation: Firstly, OTs will understand your goals and the level at which you understand information and are physically able to work.
 They conduct detailed checks for the same.
 This assessment helps them figure out the impact of mental health and physical ailments on daily activities.

 2. Intervention Planning: Based on the assessment findings, OTs will design a plan of action with some fun activities to move toward your goals.